Surya-Vamshi4005/Data-Structues/README.md

 # Linkedlist
-### My own implelmentation of linked list with from scratch with all the functions.
+### My own implelmentation of linked list from scratch with all the functions.